How to Care for Your Baby's Skin

 Daily bathing will dry out your baby's sensitive skin.
 It's much better to bathe your infant every few days and keep her hands, face, and diaper area clean in between baths.

-Be aware of common baby skin conditions.
 Knowing what to watch out for can help you prevent conditions from worsening.

 Infant acne: Newborns often develop small pink or white dots on the face called infant acne.
 Infant acne is nothing to worry about and should clear up by itself in a couple weeks.
+Do not try to squeeze the whiteheads to extract them; that will cause damage to your infant's skin.

 Heat rash: Heat, humidity, and overdressing can cause your baby's skin to develop small pink bumps called heat rash.
 Your baby's skin and sweat glands are still developing.
 This means that babies don't sweat as efficiently as adults do, making it more difficult for them to maintain a comfortable temperature.
 It's important to make sure not to overdress your baby and not to overheat your baby's bedroom.